pharmaR/pharmaR.github.io/content/adoption_guide.md

 ### **Read next**

-- Use [Workflow B](#6.3-workflow-b:-curate-packages-using-a-validation-policy) when your organization is ready to define shared criteria rather than rely on individual review alone.\
+- Use Workflow B, when your organization is ready to define shared criteria rather than rely on individual review alone.\
 - See [the metrics of the val.repo repository](https://raw.githubusercontent.com/pharmaR/val.repo/refs/heads/main/src/contrib/PACKAGES)

-## Workflow B: Curate packages using a validation policy {#6.3-workflow-b:-curate-packages-using-a-validation-policy}
+## Workflow B: Curate packages using a validation policy

 ### **Who this is for**